Types of Built-In Functions

 • These functions are used to perform calculations on multiple rows.

-• The summary of Aggregate Functions in tabular forms are –
+• The summary of Aggregate Functions in tabular form is –

 Function Descriptions Example Result